 But what about a scenario, in which the user decides to “empty” the Recycle bin” (the Deleted items folder) and then regrets meaning, the user would like to recover his mail items?

-Theoretically, in this scenario the only way for recovering mail items after they deleted from the Recycle bin” (the Deleted items folder) could be using a recovery from a backup tape or other kind of a backup infrastructure.
+Theoretically, in this scenario, the only way for recovering mail items after they deleted from the Recycle bin” (the Deleted items folder) could be using recovery from a backup tape or other kind of backup infrastructure.

 Lest supposes that we have a backup infrastructure and that we technically have the option to use the “backup tape” to recover the specific mail items.

-Most of the time, the restore process considers as complex and requires the allocation of resources.
+Most of the time, the restore process considers complex and requires the allocation of resources.